Mitch Haniger Player Props: Giants vs. Twins

 Mitch Haniger At The Plate

-- Haniger is hitting .211 with three doubles, two home runs and two walks.
+- Haniger is batting .213 with three doubles, two home runs and three walks.

-- In 21 games played this year, he has hit a homer in two of them.
+- In 22 games played this season, he has gone deep in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.